-**Errors in the Scaling Plan corrected within 10 seconds or less will not break a rule**
+**Errors in the Scaling Plan corrected in less than 10 seconds will not break a rule**

 If traders leave on too many contracts for more than 10 seconds, even if only by a couple of seconds, then their account will be deemed to have violated the Scaling Plan.
 We believe that traders always need to know their net market exposure and are able to correct errors in real time.